walaoaaa1234/PSSnipeFeeder/README.md

 ```

 # Configuration
 1. Copy feeder\config.json.example to feeder\config.json and edit it.
+I recommend using a dedicated (with 1st pokemon caught etc) account for the tool.
 2. Update your bot configuration so it can call your url (http://127.0.0.1:5000/ by default)
 For example for PokemonGo-Bot add below to Sniper task
 ```